asafdav/ng-flags/README.md

-ng-flags
+ng-flags - AngularJS country flags directive
 ========

 Simple directive for country flags,
 The directive takes country iso code and creates a thumbnail of the country's flag.

-Simple directive that turns arrays and objects into downloadable CSV files

 ## Usage